Canardoux/flutter_sound/doc/codec.md

 ### With back pressure

-If the App wants to keep synchronization with what is played, it uses the verb ```await myPlayer.feedFromStream(aBuffer)```.
+If the App wants to keep synchronization with what is played, it uses the verb [feedFromStream](player#feedfromstream) to play data.
-It is really very, very important not to call another `feedFromStream()` before the completion of the previous future.
+It is really very important not to call another `feedFromStream()` before the completion of the previous future.
 When each Future is completed, the App can be sure that the provided data are correctely either played, or at least put in low level internal buffers, and it knows that it is safe to do another one.

+*Example:*

+You can look to the [simple examples](../examples/README.md#liveplaybackwithbackpressure) and [this example](../examples/README.md#soundeffect)
 ```
 await myPlayer.startPlayerFromStream(codec: Codec.pcm16, numChannels: 1, sampleRate: 48000);